hovermind/py-sheet/operators.md

-The / operator performs floating point division.
-It returns a float even if both the numerator and denominator are ints The // operator performs a quirky kind of integer division.
+/ operator performs floating point division.
+It returns a float even if both the numerator and denominator are ints

+// operator performs a quirky kind of integer division.
 When the result is positive, you can think of it as truncating (not rounding) to 0 decimal places, but be careful with that
 When integer-dividing negative numbers, the // operator rounds “up” to the nearest integer.
 Mathematically speaking, it’s rounding “down” since −6 is less than −5, but it could trip you up if you were expecting it to truncate to −5
 The // operator doesn’t always return an integer.
 If either the numerator or denominator is a float, it will still round to the nearest integer, but the actual return value will be a float

-The ** operator means “raised to the power of
+** operator means “raised to the power of
-The % operator gives the remainder after performing integer division.
+% operator gives the remainder after performing integer division.
 11 divided by 2 is 5 with a remainder of 1, so the result here is 1

 Operation	Syntax	Function
 Addition	a + b	add(a, b)